-Originally published in the April 2016 issue of Tablets & Capsules Magazine
+Originally published in Tablets & Capsules Magazine

 Capturing and destroying harmful emissions from pharmaceutical processes can be challenging.
 It’s not because the volatile organic compounds (VOCs) are difficult to destroy using catalytic or thermal techniques.
 It’s because their concentrations can be so high.
 These process streams raise safety concerns, both when they’re collected in vents and when they reach the final combustion equipment.
 This article discusses the options.

 Catalytic and thermal oxidation are the two best technologies for destroying VOCs in emissions from pharmaceutical and other operations.
 Both use high-temperature combustion to break down pollutants, leaving only carbon dioxide (CO2), heat, and water vapor.
 Pharmaceutical operations, however, typically require customized emission control systems to handle the high VOC concentrations that emanate from tablet coating, fluid-bed processing, and tray drying.
 Often the concentrations reach the explosive range, which means the emissions must be diluted before they’re introduced to an oxidizer to ensure a safe operation that protects employees and property.

 Today, most tablet coatings are aqueous, but many pharmaceutical manufacturing operations still use VOCs such as ethanol and isopropyl alcohol (IPA).
 This includes the manufacture of active pharmaceutical ingredients (APIs) that are dissolved in VOCs and then spray-dried to create an amorphous solid or granules.
 Most of these processes are batch operations, and that leads to significant and nonlinear VOC concentrations in their exhaust.
 In fact, the VOC concentration often exceeds the lower explosive limit (LEL) by 100 percent.
 In the presence of an ignition source and sufficient oxygen, these process exhausts—if not mitigated—will lead to an explosion.